jeffThompson/iPhoneStethoscopeAttachment/README.md

 iPhone Stethoscope Attachment
 ===========================

+*Note: this is the final test version, print at your own risk!
+The final model should be released here shortly.*

 An attachment for the iPhone 4 (tested and fits) and iPhone 5 (not tested, but should fit) for recording audio from a stethoscope.

 **Audio Analysis**